Doctor of Ministry: Healer, Scholar, Pastoral Theologian and Social Justice Advocate

 She is the retired Director of Religious Education at the Church of Christ the King - Jersey City, New Jersey, a historical Black Catholic Parish an Apostolate for Evangelization in the African American community.
-She serves in various capacities across the nation as a mentor to youth and adults; evangelist, retreat leader and revivalist and public speaker, life coach and Spiritual Director.
+She serves in various capacities across the nation as a mentor to youth and young adults; evangelist, retreat leader and revivalist and public speaker, life coach and Spiritual Director.
 Catechesis to children and youth and women’s spirituality and empowerment are a major component of her ministry as a pastoral associate.
 She is an Adjunct Professor in the Department of Theology at Caldwell University, Caldwell, New Jersey, and Xavier University of Louisiana Institute for Black Catholic Studies.
 Valerie is a member of the Black Catholic Theological Symposium.
 She belongs to various International Honor Societies and is a Silver Life member of the NAACP.
+She is a Lady of the Confraternity of the Knights of St. Peter Claver.

 Valerie is retired from clinical practice at the New York Hospital-Weill Cornell University Medical Center.
-Her specialty area was in High Risk/Tertiary Care Obstetrics where she served as the Senior Staff Clinical Nurse, Unit Preceptor, and Quality Assurance Committee Representative.
-She was also an interim administrative Nurse Recruiter.
+Her specialty area was in High Risk/Tertiary Care Obstetrics- Women and Children’s Health where she served as the Senior Staff Clinical Nurse, Unit Preceptor, and Quality Assurance Committee Representative, and Interim Administrative Nurse Recruiter.

-She is an Extraordinary Minister of Holy Communion for the sick and infirm and Lector.
+She is an Extraordinary Minister of Holy Communion and a Lector.
 She has served as a minister on the Pre-Cana team preparing couples for the Sacrament of Matrimony.
-She serves the Church as a Lay Associate Order of Preachers (OPA) of the Sisters of St. Dominic of Caldwell, New Jersey.
+She serves the Church as a Lay Associate Order of Preachers (OPA) The Sisters of St. Dominic of Caldwell, New Jersey.
 It is her mission” To Praise, To Bless, To Preach” the Gospel of Jesus Christ.
 Her life models the spirituality of the Dominican and Jesuit charism.
-Black Catholic spirituality and Catholic Social Justice Teaching are premiere in her use of culture and faith to authentically evangelize.
+Black Catholic Spirituality and Catholic Social Justice Teaching are premiere in her use of culture and faith to authentically evangelize.
+She is the recipient of the Caldwell Dominican Peace Award for 2022.

 Valerie has contributed several articles in various Liturgical Magazines and Scripture reflections in Ministry Publications.
 She is a consultant and contributing writer for The Hallelujah People: Eat the Scroll Ministry.
-She was recently selected by The Aquinas Institute of Theology- as an Aquinas Delaplane Preaching Scholars 2022 Writing Cohort Preaching About Racism: Challenge and Journey.
+She is an Aquinas Institute of Theology- Delaplane Preaching Scholar of the 2022 Writing Cohort - Preaching Racial Justice: Challenge and Journey.
 The project is funded by the Lilly Foundation and will be published by Orbis Books.
+She is a contributing writer in Religion, Women of Color, and the Suffrage Movement: The Journey to Holistic Freedom, Does Christian Catechesis Have a Gender Problem?
+Toward a Catechesis of Wholeness (2022) Rowman & Littlefield Publishing Group, Inc.

 It was their abiding faith and trust in the Blood poured out that day on Calvary that allowed my ancestors and elders the confidence to believe and trust that their help cometh from the Lord.VIEW